Tendrl/tendrl-ansible/README.md

     Note that it's important to **add new servers into the same inventory file as was used during installation**, because you need to ensure that you are using the same set of ansible variables.
+For the same reason, you need to have the lookup file with password for grafana admin `grafana_admin_passwd` availabe in current directory.

 3)  Then, you rerun ansible playbook in the same way as done during Tendrl
     installation: